Hands Off: Sawaranaide Kotesashi-kun

 Hands Off: Sawaranaide Kotesashi-kun (さわらないで小手指くん, Sawaranaide Kotesashi-kun) is a Japanese manga series written and illustrated by Takuya Shinjō.
-It has been serialized on Kodansha's Magazine Pocket service since May 2021, and has been compiled into thirteen volumes as of October 2025.
-An anime television series adaptation produced by Quad premiered in October 2025.
+It has been serialized on Kodansha's Magazine Pocket service since May 2021, and has been compiled into seventeen volumes as of September 2026.
+An anime television series adaptation produced by Quad aired from October to December 2025.

 Plot

 Kōyō Kotesashi received training as a massage therapist from his parents and aspires to join the medical program of his school.
 He becomes a caretaker for five female athletes.
 The Chairman charges him to use his skills to help the athletes reach their full potential in exchange for granting him a scholarship.
 However, he must dodge the advances of the girls since coupling in the dorms is not allowed.
+A ongoing theme is that whenever he gives a girl a massage, they feel intense pleasure and usually orgasm.